ico-article-mid-darkCreated with Sketch.4 minsTopics

 A pessimist might focus on everything that cannot be changed.
 An optimist will look at what’s possible and focus their efforts on moving forward.

 Focus your energy on what you can control and change.
-A Worry Map can help you identify what’s within your control so you can create a plan of action.

 5. Avoid cliches